Colorado by Train

 Mining in the 1880s was again the motive for what became a railroad war between the Denver & Rio Grande Railroad and the Santa Fe Railroad.
 The two companies waged an ongoing struggle of litigation and armed confrontation for the right to build and operate a railroad through this deep river gorge.
 Sheer gorge walls over one thousand feet tall, in places, required that rails be suspended over the river for several hundred feet.
 Our seats are in the 1950s Vista Dome, the best way to take in the breathtaking views of the Royal Gorge.
 We arrive early afternoon into Manitou Springs (6,320 fasl).
 Faster walkers may have time to walk the local volkswalk; others may wish to just stroll amongst the artsy charm of historic Manitou Springs.

 Day 10-Oct 3: Activities from Manitou Springs (BD)

 Garden of the Gods Walk – 8.5 km, rated 2C

-Our Colorado by Train Adventure draws to a close today.
+Our Colorado by Train Adventure draws to a close with an early-morning group transfer to the airport in Denver.
 Exploring the beauty of the Rockies is a delight.
 Combining the Rockies with travel on these wonderfully restored and maintained historic trains makes this experience unforgettable.
 Thanks for sharing this nostalgic connection with America’s past!

 How do I lock in my place on this Adventure?